mikey-t/dotnet-react-generator/readme.md

 Chrome on linux does not use the normal system certificates (the `ca-certificates` package won't affect chrome since chrome does not use /usr/local/share/ca-certificates).
 Although it's possible to install a few things and configure a Linux system so scripted cert install is possible, it's also pretty easy to just install it manually by following these steps:
 - In Chrome, go to chrome://settings/certificates (or navigate there via settings -> Privacy and Security -> Advanced -> Manage Certificates)
 - Select Authorities -> import
-- Select your generated .crt file from ./cert/ (if you haven't generated it, see the opensslGenCert command)
+- Select your generated .crt file from ./cert/ (if you haven't generated it, see the generateCert command)
 - Check box that says "Trust certificate for identifying websites"
 - Click OK